(230 ILCS 30/9)

 (from Ch.
 120, par.
 1129)

-There shall be paid to the Department of Revenue, 3% of the
+There shall be paid to the Department of Revenue, 5% of the net

 of this Act.
 Such payments shall be made within 30 days after the